Microsoft acquires Israeli security firm Hexadite, sources say for $100M

 Other security acquisitions Microsoft has made in Israel include Aorato, Adallom and Secure Islands.

-More generally, Hexadite’s tech and Microsoft’s interest in it are part of a bigger, new trend in security: legacy services are no longer fit for purpose in the new era of increasingly sophisticated malicious attacks, and so enterprises are now spending to update their systems to better protect their networks.
+More generally, Hexadite’s tech and Microsoft’s interest in it are part of a bigger, new trend in security: legacy services are no longer fit for purpose in the new era of increasingly sophisticated malicious attacks, so enterprises are now spending to update their systems to better protect their networks.

-Hexadite is part of what you might call that new guard of security companies, building solutions based on machine learning and AI modelled on “top cyber analysts” to try to tackle threats more like the smartest humans would.
-Other startups using AI to tackle security threats include Crowdstrike, which raised a large round of funding last month at a billion-dollar valuation; Cylance, also valued at over $1 billion; and Harvest AI, which as we reported Amazon quietly acquired last year.
+Hexadite is part of what you might call that new guard of security companies, building solutions based on machine learning and AI modeled on “top cyber analysts” to try to tackle threats more like the smartest humans would.
+Other startups using AI to tackle security threats include Crowdstrike, which raised a large round of funding last month at a billion-dollar valuation; Cylance, also valued at more than $1 billion; and Harvest AI, which, as we reported, Amazon quietly acquired last year.

 As we’ve noted before, what Hexadite does is provide a security remediation system: it identifies and stops smaller issues itself, and at the same time it weeds out bigger problems that need to be addressed by in-person security teams.
 By doing this, it prevents those teams from being overwhelmed by the smaller items.
 It claims to reduce the time it takes to deal with security issues, as a result, by 95 percent.